netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 granualrity offered by the PAN layer.

 2. PANs, such as SCION, extend the network address with path, AS code and ISD code.
-This means IP addresses do not need to be unique this would allow a man-in-the-middle attacker to change the destination of a connection without changing the destination port/IP.
+ASes may use private IP ranges with IPs that are globally not unique; This would allow a man-in-the-middle attacker to construct a scenarion where the IP/port of an attacked machine can be duplicated in a different AS.
+The attacker can then change the destination (i.e. routing to a different AS) of a connection without changing the destination port/IP.
 This could be used to avoid path validation when coaxing a machine to send traffic to a new destination.
 This attack is still not easy to execute because it requires the attacker to have control over an AS that lies en-route between server and client.

 **TODO** Illustration.

+### Mitigation

+- Allow to detect path changes while 4-tuple stays the same
+  - Port mangling / IP mangling? -> That is what Anapaya does. **TODO**
+  - SCION could trigger a "double" path validation by changing the port/IP to a made up value and back to the original value.
+    This would trigger two path validations.
+However, at least eventually, the QUIC layer will know the correct remote IP/port.

 # API Considerations {#apicon}